Table of Contents

 But I would definitely put out a whopping “Caveat Emptor” (buyer beware) warning as a reasonable precaution.

-In other words, look before you leap.
+In other words, look before you leap with any network marketing company.

 Because there’s a flood of MLM companies coming out of the woodwork that are ready to capitalize on a frustrated 9-to-5 population.